mirukana/libmpv-qtquick-plugin/README.md

 ## Features
 - Can be easily embeded into any Qt Quick applications.
-- Supports almost every property that libmpv supports.
+- Support almost every property that libmpv supports.
+- Support both shared and static building and loading.

 ## TODO
 - Support more properties from libmpv.